Oenanthe fistulosa: Taxonomy

 Its chromosome number is 2n = 22.

-The scientific name "Oenanthe" comes from the Greek οίνος, "wine" and άνθος, "flower", not because the flowers have the scent of wine, but because of the intoxication caused by a related species, hemlock water-dropwort.
+The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus.
 "Fistula" is the Latin for tube, and refers to the shape of the stem.
 The "dropwort" part of the common name is a reference to the tubers produced amongst the roots of certain other species in the genus.

 Identification

 It can be distinguished from other British species of Oenanthe by its inflated hollow stems (those of lachenalii and pimpinelloides are solid); the absence of bracts (present in crocata, lachenalii and pimpinelloides); the fruit being globose with all fruits sessile (not so with crocata, silaifolia, pimpinelloides or lachenalii); and the fruits being less than 4 mm long (more in crocata and fluviatilis).